junxit/us-congress-bills-110/metadata.md

 - 2007-04-16 — Ms. Watson moved to suspend the rules and agree to the resolution.
 - 2007-04-16 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR H3387)
 - 2007-04-16 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR H3387)
+- 2007-04-17 — Received in the Senate and referred to the Committee on the Judiciary.